 Download and Install the Software

-Once downloaded, open the Zip file and double-click “EOS-Webcam-Utility-Beta.msi” in the extracted folder.
-The software will be installed and you’ll need to reboot after installation is complete.
+Once downloaded, open the Zip file and double-click “Setup.exe” in the extracted folder and the software will be installed.
 Be aware that all you’ve essentially done here is install a driver, and there is no software interface to refer to after installation (that tripped me up at first so I thought it was worth mentioning).

 WARNING: If you also have Canon’s EOS Utility installed (different from the Webcam Utility), be sure to exit completely from it before attempting to use the Webcam Utility.
 To exit the EOS Utility, right click the icon in your taskbar (it might be in your hidden icons) and choose “Quit” as shown below.
 The Webcam Utility will not work if the EOS Utility is running.